Mayor "Outraged" And "Horrified" – Demands Police Reforms Following CBS 2 Investigation Exposing 10-Year-Old Was Repeatedly Sexually Assaulted While Abusers Remained Free

 CHICAGO (CBS) – Five child sex offenders remained free until the CBS 2 Investigators got involved.

-Not only has the Chicago Police Department (CPD) launched an internal investigation into its mishandling of a child sexual abuse case, but now Mayor Lori Lightfoot is also calling out the systematic failures that allowed these predators to remain free.READ MORE: Police Arrest Woman's Ex-Husband Suspected In Killing Her Parents
+Not only has the Chicago Police Department (CPD) launched an internal investigation into its mishandling of a child sexual abuse case, but now Mayor Lori Lightfoot is also calling out the systematic failures that allowed these predators to remain free.READ MORE: Over 74,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 As CBS 2 Investigator Dave Savini reported last month, five men are accused of assaulting a 10-year-old girl in a string of sexual assaults dating back to when she was just seven years old.